LMS Metal Detecting

 Report any live ammunition or other potentially lethal objects you may find to authorities after carefully noting or marking the location.
 Do not attempt to move or interfere with any such devices.

-Report all finds to the landowner/occupier.
+Report all findings to the landowner/occupier.